-SESSION 1/August 24 (In person)

-INTRODUCTION/OVERVIEW
+SESSION 1/January 25 INTRODUCTION/OVERVIEW

 Welcome, introductions, review of class purpose and goals, bibliography, readings, basis for grading, office hours/contact, and expectations.
 Cities and City Building.
 Why are there cities?
 What constitutes a good city?
 What are the roles and purposes of planning, and for whom is it done?